abhishekyana/FashionMNIST/README.md

 # FashionMNIST
-Fashion MNIST dataset Classifier Neural Network with 95.9% Accuracy
+Fashion MNIST dataset Classifier Neural Network.
+With 1 hidden layer(1000 nodes) acheived a result of 95% accuracy with single batch.
+Hyperparameters are to be recalculated.